choelea/tick-box/README.md

 To get started just run `./tickbox up`.
 You browser will open two tabs:

 - `localhost:8888` - Chronograf's address.
 You will use this as a management UI for the full stack
+- `localhost:3010` - Documentation server.
+This contains a simple markdown server for tutorials and documentation.

 > NOTE: Make sure to stop any existing installations of `influxdb`, `kapacitor` or `chronograf`.
 If you have them running the tickbox will run into port conflicts and fail to properly start.
 In this case stop the existing processes and run `./tickbox restart`.
 Also make sure you are **not** using _Docker Toolbox_.